 Even broader than a theory is an overarching concept called a paradigm, often composed of many theories.
 M-theory in cosmology would be a good example of a paradigm, as a candidate for a ‘theory of everything’ composed of many subsets that individually describe and explain some aspect of reality.

 The term was coined by philosopher of science Thomas Kuhn and he used it in an early attempt to describe the internal process by which science changes, though it is now more often used in the sciences to refer to a conceptual tool, as a mode of thinking or general working approach to theories and frameworks of theories.

 Further, a theory is never supported by only one piece of evidence, but through multiple, often thousands, even millions, or more independent lines of data spread throughout multiple research disciplines, which is why the demand science deniers make of, “show me just one piece of evidence that proves the theory true,” is nothing more than an empty rhetorical stunt, and an unfair shifting of the burden of proof.

 Ultimately, any theory can never be proven to be timelessly, absolutely true by a finite data set, though depending on the nature of the theory, it sometimes only takes one reliable observation to falsify one or more attendant hypotheses.

-Posted on Friday, 17:08, June 19, 2009, in General Science and tagged Evolution, Heredity, Hypotheses, Hypothesis, Law, Observation, Paradigm, Prediction, Relativity, Research, Science, Scientific Hypothesis, Theories, Theory.
+Posted on Friday, 17:08, June 19, 2009, in Science & Scientists and tagged Evolution, Heredity, Hypotheses, Hypothesis, Law, Observation, Paradigm, Prediction, Relativity, Research, Science, Scientific Hypothesis, Theories, Theory.
 Bookmark the permalink.
 1 Comment.